 12. You left them guessing

-If you’re writing a chronological resume ( Hint: This is the preferred resume by most recruiters and hiring managers) then you need to make sure you include the dates.
+If you’re writing a chronological resume ( Hint: This is the preferred resume by most recruiters and hiring managers), you must ensure you include the dates.
 A common mistake I see is candidates only mentioning the date they started working at a company and leaving off the date they left.

 You can also group periods of short-held roles like projects, freelance work, or short temp roles together.
 This will both read better and give a better impression.